 - (a) Local convenience stores necessary to serve the day-to-day needs of the immediate surrounding residential area may be permitted in a separate zoning category without amendment to this Plan.
-Where necessary, special measures such as increased yards and parking, landscaped buffer strips, etc., may be required in order to protect the amenities of the surrounding residential area. - (b) Local commercial uses shall generally be restricted to arterial or collector roads.
-Service stations may only be permitted on arterial roads. - (c) A local commercial use shall not include a residential unit in the same building or on the same lot, unless the open space and other amenities normally associated with a residential use are provided on the lot.
+Where necessary, special measures such as increased yards and parking, landscaped buffer strips, etc., may be required in order to protect the amenities of the surrounding residential area. - (b) Local commercial uses shall generally be restricted to collector roads.
+Service stations may only be permitted on arterial roads. - (c) Local commercial uses shall generally be restricted to only commercial uses in the same building or on the same lot.
+Residential units may only be permitted in conjunction with a commercial use on the same lot or within the same building where the open space and other amenities normally associated with a residential use are provided on the lot.